In this guide we’ll take a look at the best scroll saws for the UK market.

 Scroll saws are used for cutting ornate, delicate and intricate designs in materials such as wood, metal or plastics.
 They are large stationary tools that you position on a workbench and feed the material into.
 They have a fine reciprocating blade that allows you to use them for very delicate work.

-If you are new to scroll saws there are several things you should keep in mind when choosing one.
+If you are new to scroll saws there are several things you should keep in mind when choosing the best scroll saw for the UK market.

 Firstly, scroll saws come in fixed speed or variable speed models.
 A variable speed machine will allow a wider range of material to be cut.
 If you want to cut acrylic or plastic then a slow speed is essential.
 Also, you may find that some woods burn at a faster speed.
 A variable speed machine also allows you to make better cuts as you are learning to use the saw.